ifBars/S1-Loader/README.md

 ## ⚠️ Important Note

 **Steam UI Branch Display**: When using S1 Loader to manage your branches, the branch shown in Steam's UI may not always reflect the actual active branch.
-This is because Steam's UI updates independently of our branch switching mechanism.
+This is because:

+1. S1 Loader switches branches by swapping the `appmanifest_<AppID>.acf` files
+2. While this swap is atomic and immediate, Steam's UI doesn't automatically refresh its branch display
+3. Steam's UI may continue showing the previous branch until Steam is restarted or the UI is refreshed

+This behavior is intentional and beneficial - it allows S1 Loader to manage branches without Steam interfering, while maintaining Steam's ability to update each branch independently.

 To ensure you're running the correct branch:

 1. Always launch Schedule I through S1 Loader
 2. Use the S1 Loader's status display to confirm which branch is active
 3. Do not rely on Steam's UI branch indicator for branch verification
+4. If you need to verify the actual branch, check the manifest file in your Steam installation directory

 ## 🛠️ Developer Workflow with Conditional Compilation